bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

         - `skygear.auth.getOAuthProviderProfiles()` on resolved returns an ordinary json, so we can directly use `JSON.stringify(json, null, 2)` to produce the suitable string for `this.state.profile`.

-        - By the end, if no error occured, `this.state.status` is set to `signed in` done the first line, otherwise the error is signaled by the error handlers in each promise.
+        - By the end, if no error occured, `this.state.status` is set to `signed in` as in the first line, otherwise the error is signaled by the error handlers in each promise and `this.state.status` is changed.
 We also print the error in the console.

         Noticed that we have lots of repeated code?
 Let's reorganise them a bit: